gaiaehr/gaiaehr/lib/Matcha/README.md

 This class is the brain of the bi-directional microORM, this creates both models.
 The database table and columns and also creates Sencha Model (.js) files dynamically.

+##MatchaMemory Class:
+This class stores parsed Sencha Model into the server memory to speed things up.
+It can be used for other memory storing purposes.

 ##History:
 Taking some ideas from different microORM's and full featured ORM's we bring you this cool Class.
 Born in the fields of GaiaEHR we needed a way to develop the application more faster,